-- 3. Emergence of a new occupation (e.g. technology transfer (TT) organizations, such as science parks and incubators that aim to close the gap between basic and applied knowledge through new research translation mechanisms), - 4.
+- 1. Institutional and individual blockages that remove more women than men at consecutive milestones of science career, - 2.
+Disappearance into a 'reserve army' of unemployed or underemployed women in science created through their marginalization and underutilization, - 3.
+Emergence of a new occupation (e.g. technology transfer (TT) organizations, such as science parks and incubators that aim to close the gap between basic and applied knowledge through new research translation mechanisms)19, - 4.
 The reappearance of the 'disappeared' women from academic science in the new occupations (Etzkowitz, Ranga 2011).
 The vanishing box metaphor, as well as results of a number of studies (Bennett 2011; Barthelemy, McCormick, Henderson 2015) suggest that it is better to understand women's trajectories in science as pathways rather than linear pipelines.

-The pipeline metaphor is also challenged because it is argued that women's lack of access and mobility in academia is no longer simply a 'pipeline' issue, it's also the effect of unintentional biases and outdated institutional policies and structures (Committee on ...
+The pipeline metaphor is also challenged because it is argued that women's lack of access and mobility in academia is no longer simply a 'pipeline' issue, it's also the effect of unintentional biases20 and outdated institutional policies and structures (Committee on ...
 2006a; Roos, Gatta 2009).
 Such subtle mechanisms - operating as "gender schemas" that work in similar ways for women and men and can function either positively, negatively, or neutrally - may be more difficult to dismantle than more overt exclusionary practices.
 Social psychologists demonstrate how "implicit beliefs-among both women and men-can hinder women's recruitment to, acceptance in, and mobility into academic positions, especially positions of power and authority" (Roos, Gatta 2009: 8).
 Therefore there is a need to understand "the reasons why women enter a career break or gap, what their challenges are while in the gap and what, if anything, they feel could change the reasons why they entered the gap or improve their possible reentry into their academic career path in their chosen STEM field" (Mavriplis et.al.
 2010: 143; see also Hasse, Trentemøller 2008).